 No two cancers are the same.
 Go beyond the common nutrition guidelines for everyone and make personalized decisions about food and supplements with confidence.

-3. Are Mint Supplements Safe for Healthy Individuals with GATA2 Mutation Associated Genetic Risk?
+3. What about Mint Supplements for Healthy Individuals with JAK2 Mutation associated Genetic Risk?

-GATA2 is one of the genes generally available in panels for cancer risk testing.
-GATA2 mutation causes biochemical pathways/processes like JAK-STAT Signaling, Stem Cell Signaling, Nucleotide metabolism, Hypoxia and RUNX Signaling to get impacted.
+JAK2 mutation causes biochemical pathways/processes like Cytokine Signaling, JAK-STAT Signaling and Immune Checkpoints to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Mint should be avoided when the genetic panel identifies mutation of GATA2 for Hematological Cancer.
-Mint impacts pathways/processes like JAK-STAT Signaling and Stem Cell Signaling and creates adverse effects with GATA2 and related conditions.
+Mint should not be taken when the genetic panel identifies mutation of JAK2 for Myeloproliferative Neoplasms.
+Mint impacts pathways/processes like JAK-STAT Signaling and creates adverse conditions with JAK2.

-4. Are Mint Supplements Safe for Healthy Individuals with CDK4 Mutation Associated Genetic Risk?
+4. What about Mint Supplements for Healthy Individuals with NRAS Mutation associated Genetic Risk?

-CDK4 is one of the genes available in panels for cancer risk testing.
-CDK4 mutation causes biochemical pathways/processes like Stem Cell Signaling, MAPK Signaling, Cell Cycle, Cell Cycle Checkpoints and DNA Repair to get impacted.
+NRAS is one of the genes available in panels for cancer risk testing.
+NRAS mutation causes biochemical pathways/processes like G-protein-coupled Receptor Signaling, MAPK Signaling and RAS-RAF Signaling to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Consider taking Mint supplement when the genetic panel identifies mutation in CDK4 for Skin Cancer.
-Mint impacts pathways/processes like Stem Cell Signaling and MAPK Signaling and creates a supportive effect in those with CDK4 mutation and related conditions.
+Mint supplements may be considered when the genetic panel identifies mutations in NRAS for Acute Lymphoid Leukemia.
+Mint impacts pathways/processes like G-protein-coupled Receptor Signaling and creates a canceling effect in those individuals with NRAS mutation.

-The two most important things to remember are that cancer treatments and nutrition are never the same for everyone.
-Nutrition which includes food and nutritional supplements like Mint, is an effective tool which can be controlled by you, while facing cancer.
+It is important to remember that cancer chemotherapy treatments and nutrition are never the same for everyone.
+Food and nutritional supplements like Mint are chosen by you and can influence outcomes.

 What food you eat and which supplements you take is a decision you make.
 Your decision should include consideration of the cancer gene mutations, which cancer, ongoing treatments and supplements, any allergies, lifestyle information, weight, height and habits.